Tarō Okamoto: 1950–1969

+The alien "Pairan" from the 1956 film Warning from Space, designed by Tarō.

+The insignia of Osaka Kintetsu Buffaloes, designed by Tarō in 1959.

+The "Bell of the Joy" on at the "Kyūkokuji" temple, Nagoya made by Tarō in 1965.

 A prominent name in the art establishment, Okamoto began to have a series of solo exhibitions in the 1950s, at such prestigious venues at the art galleries of Mitsukoshi department store in Nihonbashi, Tokyo, and the Takashimaya department store in Osaka.
 His work was included in the Japanese presentation at the 2nd São Paulo Bienal in 1953 and the 27th Venice Biennale in 1954.
 Okamoto remained active as a Nika member, while also exhibiting in the non-juried, non-award-granting Yomiuri Indépendant Exhibition.

 From the 1950s through the end of his career, Okamoto received numerous public commissions to create murals and large sculptures in Japan, including government buildings, office buildings, subway stations, museums, and other locations.
 Notable examples included ceramic murals for the old Tokyo Metropolitan Office Building in Marunouchi, designed by Kenzō Tange and completed in 1956, and five ceramic murals for Tange's Yoyogi National Gymnasium for the 1964 Tokyo Olympics.

 During the 1950s, Okamoto theorized several key aesthetic ideas that helped establish his role as a public intellectual in Japanese society.
 First, he crafted his theory of "polarism" (taikyokushugi), the declaration of which he read at the opening of the Yomiuri Indépendant Exhibition in 1950.
 In 1952, Okamoto published an influential article on Jōmon period ceramics.
 This article was the beginning of a long engagement with prehistoric Japan, and his argument that Japanese aesthetics should take inspiration from the ancient Jōmon period helped change the public perception of Japanese culture.
 He continued to write on Japanese tradition and became one of the major thinkers active in the reevaluation of Japanese tradition after World War II.
 He later traveled around Japan in order to research the essence of Japanese culture, and published Nihon Sai-hakken－Geijutsu Fudoki ("Rediscovery of the Japan－Topography of Art") (1962) and Shinpi Nihon ("Mysteries in Japan") (1964), amply illustrated by photographs he took during his research trips.
 These works were an extension his ethnographic interest and taking his own photography helped provide strong evidence to his observations.